gupta-ji6/react-native-codepush-sample/README.md

     - Distribute Builds - On

 1. Click '**Save & Build**'.
-1. After successfull build, you'll recieve a mail from App Center to install the APK on device.
+1. After successful build, you'll receive a mail from App Center to install the APK on the device.
 1. Install APK on device.

 ## Setup App Center CLI